 X. aethiopica (Family: Annonaceae), popularly called “African pepper”, is reported to grow in forest zones and often along rivers and in arid areas [8].
 The colour of the mature fruit usually changes from green to brownish-black after drying [9].
 In Nigeria, it is commonly called “Uda” in Igbo, “Erunje” in Yoruba and “Kimba” in Hausa (Sara et al, 2015).
 The fruits are also used in the preparation of hot soup, usually given to nursing mothers after childbirth [10].

-[11] reported that the fruit has antipyretic and anti-inflammatory properties.
+Hunter et al. [11] reported that the fruit has antipyretic and anti-inflammatory properties.
 The analgesic and anti-helminthic activities of the fruit have been reported [12], while another study reported its use as a purgative, carminative and in treating cough [5].
 The use of the dried root for treating toothache and pyorrhea, and the use of the back extract in the management of rheumatism, stomach aches, and asthmatic attack have been reported [12].
 In Nigeria, a formulation of the leaves and roots is used for treating fever [7].
 The fruit of X. aethiopica contains some constituents that could simultaneously improve other food materials that are used in nutrition and an appreciable level of certain minerals that support the catalysis of some enzymes and maintenance of homeostasis and immune function.

 Materials and methods